corenova/kos/doc/cluster.md

 **collective intelligence** even after it gets *pruned* from the network it once belonged to.

-Basically, using the [sync](../reactor/sync.md) reactor, each *agent* learns ALL of the reactive facilities of the cluster it joins and can then perform ALL of the reactions provided by the cluster even after being disonncected from the cluster.
+Basically, using the [sync](../flow/sync.md) reactor, each *agent* learns ALL of the reactive facilities of the entire cluster that it joins and can then perform ALL of the reactions provided by the cluster even after being disonncected from the cluster.
 Also, once the disconnected *agent* rejoins the cluster, it automatically resumes *delegating* the reactions accordingly back to the cluster and continues to serve only those reactions that were *previously local* to itself.

 Please do try this at home.
 It's awesome.